 I’ve never been a tourist, I’ve always considered myself a traveler, but now even from a traveler to… into a wanderer, or mountain keeper, or just a local in the Dolomites.

 I liked that kind of travel.
 Not “galloping through Europe”, but slowly, thoroughly, thoughtfully… When you don’t have to hurry, when you don’t have a guide and you don’t have pre-paid hotels, you can stop and see everything in detail, find out how the locals live, about their problems and joys, take part in holidays…

 Find maybe a second home or a new home, and a new things to do in a life, as it happened to me in the Dolomites.

 To be continued… 🥾

-In the next parts, I will tell about how I became one of the leading outdoor journalists and editors in Russia, traveled in the Europe and Asia in the next 5 years, returned to live in the Dolomites, started a Creative Project, dedicated to it, and found the love of my life thanks to it and my belief in all good things in a life.
+In the next parts, I will tell about how I became an outdoor journalists and editors, traveled in the Europe and Asia in the next 5 years, returned to live in the mountains, started a the Creative Dolomites Project, and found here the love of my life.

 This article was first published in the Russian language in the online magazine about self-development, awareness, productivity, and creativity “To Live Interestingly” («Жить интересно!») on October 15, 2014.